All Episodes

 I mean, they ignored everything.

-I he will not say it's terrorism.
+He will not say it's terrorism.

-Who I think that political correctness, there may be other things going on.
+I think that political correctness, there may be other things going on.

-It was terrible, it was horrible.
+It was horrible.

-Uh so uh you know we'll have to just wait and see what he does.
+So we'll have to just wait and see what he does.

-Um, just in this stack.
+Just in this stack.

-Here's Thomas Lifson at The American Thinker.
+Here's Thomas Lifson at the American Thinker.

 Despite the best attempts of the Obama administration and its media clack, very few Americans are buying the narrative that Major Hassan was a lone psycho who snapped.

-He tried to contact Al-Qaeda.
+He tried to contact al-Qaeda.

-His radical Imam inspired two of the 9-11 hijackers, for instance.
+His radical imam inspired two of the 9-11 hijackers, for instance.

 He had 10 to 20 instances of contact with the radical Imam continuing into this year between 10 and 20.

-So the press here is getting uh more creative in finding anything other than Islam's injunction to jihad to blame here.
+So the press here is getting more creative in finding anything other than Islam's injunction to jihad to blame here.

 It's all about how there are divorces, there are wife beatings, there are incidents of violence that we never hear about at Fort Hood.